A flower box! The easiest, cheapest way to add curb appeal!

-I have always loved our faux-window (If you’re curious what’s behind that window, it’s our master bedroom closet)….
+I have always loved our shuttered faux window (If you’re curious what’s behind that window, it’s our master bedroom closet)….

 So let’s get to it…